limanweb/eloquent-logger/README.md

 ## Installation

-Run command to install a package into you project
+1. Run command to install a package into you project

 	composer require limanweb/eloquent-logger

-Add package provider into `providers` section of your `config/app.php`
+2. Add package provider into `providers` section of your `config/app.php`

 	'providers' => [
 		...
 		\Limanweb\EloquentLogger\ServiceProvider::class,
 	],

-Run command to publish package's config and migration
+3. Run command to publish package's config and migration

-	php artisan vendor:publish --provider=Limanweb\EloquentLogger\ServiceProvider
+	php artisan vendor:publish

+and choise package `\Limanweb\EloquentLogger\ServiceProvider` to publish.

 Now you have configuration file `config/limanweb/eloquent_logger.php`.

-If you have changed user ID type to UUID in your project, then you must configure it in `user` section of configuration.
+4. If you have changed user ID type to UUID in your project, then you must configure it in `user` section of configuration.

 	'user' => [
 		...